couchbaselabs/tuqtng/tutorial/content/slide-2.md

 * FROM - The bucket (data store) to work with
 * WHERE - Conditions the document must satisfy

 Only SELECT clause is required.
 The wildcard * selects all parts of the document.
 Queries can return a collection of differently shaped documents or fragments.
-However, they will all match the conditions you specified in the FROM clause.
+However, they will all match the conditions you specified in the WHERE clause.

 Remember, there **IS NO SCHEMA** in Couchbase.
 You don't lose any flexibility you love about Couchbase.